How to Configure Static NAT?

 Example configuration of Static NAT

 The above figure shows the topology for static NAT configuration.
-The topology contains inside network and outside network.
-R2 in the NAT router which translates packets from both web server with address 192.168.10.101 and 192.168.11.100 to public IPv4 addresses 202.128.54.3 and 202.128.54.4.
+The topology contains both the inside and outside networks.
+R2 is the NAT router, which translates packets from web servers with 192.168.10.101 and 192.168.11.100 to public IPv4 addresses 202.128.54.3 and 202.128.54.4.

-The Internet client directs web requests to the public IPv4 address 202.128.54.3 and 202.128.54.4 R2 forwards that traffic to the webserver on IP addresses at 192.168.10.101 and 192.168.11.100.
-Now let’s come to configure R2 for static NAT.
-All other necessary configuration has done previously.
+The Internet client directs web requests to the public IPv4 addresses 202.128.54.3 and 202.128.54.4.
+R2 forwards that traffic to the web server on IP addresses 192.168.10.101 and 192.168.11.100.
+Now, let’s configure R2 for static NAT.
+All other necessary configurations have been done previously.

 Configuration of Static NAT for Server-1 (192.168.11.100)